amcd08/EGM722_Assignment/README.md

 - Open the project

- From Anaconda Navigator, activate to the project environment and launch Pycharm (or another IDE of choice).
+  From Anaconda Navigator, activate the project environment and navigate to the folder where the repository is stored.
- Navigate to the folder where the repository is stored.
+  An IDE can assist wiht running the code.
+The [PyCharm](https://www.jetbrains.com/pycharm/download/#section=windows) IDE can be launched from the Navigator.